mistralk/vuren/README.md

 # vulkan_render_base

-A prototype-oriented Vulkan rendering project template.
-Its underlying code structure is based on [Vulkan Tutorial](https://vulkan-tutorial.com/).
-Also a lot of parts has inspired by several other great tutorials and examples.
+A prototype-oriented Vulkan rendering engine.
+A lot of parts has inspired by several tutorials and examples.
+I started this project with following the great [Vulkan Tutorial](https://vulkan-tutorial.com/), but now it has a slightly different code structure.

 Currently it has only been tested on Ubuntu 22.04.